CHAPTERS 27-29

 “I’m to escort you to your apartment,” the guard said simply.

 James said nothing else as he stalked down the hall and out the security doors into the cool night air.
 As he trudged across the Empetrum campus, the guard soundless behind him, James glanced up at the sky.
-In so remote a place, the stars crowded like countless armies in the endless expanse, unbearably cold and indifferent to the pressurized devastation corroding his soul.
+In so remote a place, the stars crowded like armies in the endless expanse, indifferent to the atrocities committed under them that night.

 James opened the door to his apartment and paused, waiting for the guard to leave.
 The man gestured for him to proceed.
 Warily, James obeyed, and his escort followed him in.